pydantic/pydantic/docs/usage/settings.md

 In either case, the value of the passed argument can be any valid path or filename, either absolute or relative to the current working directory.
 From there, *pydantic* will handle everything for you by loading in your variables and validating them.

+Even when using a dotenv file, *pydantic* will still read environment variables as well as the dotenv file, **environment variables will always take priority over values loaded from a dotenv file**.

 Passing a file path via the `_env_file` keyword argument on instantiation (method 2) will override the value (if any) set on the `Config` class.
 If the above snippets were used in conjunction, `prod.env` would be loaded